 Affiliate Members – Members of the IAFC who are in good standing of the EFO Section and who fall under the IAFC definitions in Article II Section 4B of the IAFC Bylaws, Members Other than Regular Members, are designated as Affiliate members.
 These members shall be entitled to participate in the affairs of the section, except they are not eligible to hold elected office or have voting rights within the EFO Section.

 Life Members - Section membership is also available to IAFC Life members as well as anyone who was an NSEFO Life/Charter member upon establishment of this section.
 These Life members do not pay section dues.
-These members of the section are eligible to vote on all section ballots, but may not hold office.
+These members of the section are eligible to vote on all section ballots but may not hold office.
 To receive free section membership upon attainment of IAFC Life/Charter member status, the member shall have been a dues-paying section member for at least two years prior to taking Life membership.

 Section 2.
 Section Dues